EMU PA Pre-Admission

 - Microbiology with lab requires a lab in addition to lecture.
 These may be combined as one course (and thus one grade) or taken as separate courses (lecture course, lab course).

 - Lifespan Psychology must have the course focus to be on psychology across the entire lifespan (birth to death).
 Common courses that are accepted include: Developmental Psychology, Lifespan Psychology.
-Courses such as Introduction to Psychology or General Psychology are not approved.
+Courses such as Introduction to Psychology, General Psychology or Child Psychology are not approved.
 Contact us if Developmental Psychology or Lifespan Psychology are not the titles for the course intended to fulfill this requirement.

 - Statistics may be taken from a variety of different departments/programs.
 For example, a statistics course may be housed in math, or psychology or even sociology.
 The main focus of the course must be on statistical analysis and statistical methods with direct content or correlation to using statistics in research studies.
 Generally, Statistics is part of the course title.